A note on the duals of skew constacyclic codes: Introduction

-After some notions and basic remarks, in Section \ref{Sec2} we recall some known properties of skew constacyclic codes and as a consequence of these facts, we give some geometric properties about the parity check matrices of skew constacyclic codes (Theorems \ref{GMaruta:2} and \ref{GMaruta:3}), whose columns are composed of orbits of points in projective spaces via semi-linear maps.
-Furthermore, inspired by \cite{M2} and \cite{L}, we firstly generalize at the end of Section \ref{Sec2} a result about $1$-generator QT codes to the non-commutative case (Theorem \ref{GMaruta:QT}) and secondly, by using a factorization algorithm of A. Leroy in the commutative case, in Section \ref{Sec3} we give two lower bounds for the minimum Hamming distance $d$ of skew $\theta$-module codes, in particular for skew constacyclic codes (Theorems \ref{corchete:2} and \ref{corchete:log}).
-Finally, as an application of the above results, we write five MAGMA Programs \cite{magma} and for small fields we construct a table with some $1$-generator skew QT codes (see Definition \ref{skew QT codes}) which reach the known best minimum Hamming distance.
+The paper is organized as follows.
+After some basic notions and remarks, in Section \ref{Sec2} we recall the main properties of skew constacyclic codes and we reprove in an easy way some results which will be useful in the next sections.
+As a consequence of these results, in Section \ref{Sec2bis} we show some geometric properties about generator and parity check matrices of skew constacyclic codes (Theorems \ref{GMaruta:2} and \ref{GMaruta:3}), whose columns are composed of orbits of points in projective spaces via the action of semi-linear maps, in line with a work of T. Maruta \cite{M1} in the commutative case.
+As an application of these facts, inspired by the works \cite{B}, \cite{AGAS} and \cite{M2} respectively, in Section \ref{Sec4} we study the main properties of $1$-generator skew quasi-twisted codes and we show a method for lengthening skew constacyclic codes of small length to construct in an easy way new examples of linear codes over small fields that meet the parameters of some best known linear codes (Table \ref{arco:generalizadoinferior1}).
+Moreover, we extend to the non-commutative case the main result in \cite{M2} about $1$-generator quasi-cyclic codes (Theorem \ref{GMaruta:QT}) and as search results, we give also some new examples of $1$-generator skew quasi-cyclic codes with the best known distance $d$ for $q=4$ and $k=5$ (Table \ref{Table 2}).
+Finally, in Section \ref{MDS} the existence and the construction of some MDS skew constacyclic codes (Table \ref{Table 3}) are completely characterized by simple algebraic conditions (Theorem \ref{teo:cuaderno2} and Corollary \ref{existence cor}).